Lunar: Eternal Blue: Story

-Lucia demands to see Althena.
-But when she meets the woman who claims to be Althena, Lucia determines her to be an imposter.
-After a brief fight, the group is separated and thrown into the palace dungeons.
-The party is freed and joined by Leo, whose faith in the goddess was shaken by Althena's recent actions.
-The group determines to thwart Ghaleon, the self-proclaimed Dragonmaster who is supporting the false Althena, by returning the power he took from the four dragons.
-The heroes begin a journey to visit the four dragons and free them.
-As they travel, Lemina, Ronfar, Jean, and Leo each confront one of Althena's strongest heroes, redeeming their past lives that they have been running away from.
+Lucia demands to see Althena but dismisses the woman claiming to be her as an imposter.
+After a brief fight, the group is imprisoned.
+They are freed and joined by Leo, whose faith in the goddess has faltered.
+They decide to stop Ghaleon, the self-styled Dragonmaster supporting the false Althena, by restoring power to the four dragons.
+The heroes embark on a journey to free the dragons and confront Althena's strongest heroes, each facing and redeeming their troubled pasts.

-The revived dragons, including Ruby, attack the false Althena's stronghold, where she is transformed into a demonic monster that the group defeat.
-At the pinnacle of the battle, the group learns that the true Althena gave up her godhood after falling in love with a human.
-Lucia absorbs Althena's power in order to destroy Zophar, but hesitates as this could destroy all magic and Lunar itself.
-Lucia is then captured by Zophar who drains her power.
-Lucia uses the last of her magic to teleport Hiro and the others to safety.
-The group trains to fight Zophar.
-Ghaleon appears and gives Hiro his sword, explaining that he had to appear to be an enemy but wishes to atone for his past actions (i.e., as the villain of the first game).
+The revived dragons, including Ruby, attack the false Althena's stronghold, where she transforms into a demonic monster.
+The group defeats her and learns the true Althena gave up her divinity for love.
+Lucia considers absorbing Althena's power to defeat Zophar but hesitates, fearing it could destroy all magic and Lunar.
+Zophar captures and drains Lucia's power; she uses her remaining magic to teleport Hiro and the others to safety.
+They train to fight Zophar, and Ghaleon appears, giving Hiro his sword and explaining his apparent villainy was a ruse to atone for past actions.

-The group work together and defeat Zophar using their human strengths, thus freeing Lucia and restoring peace.
-Lucia returns to her home on the Blue Star, hoping that she can one day entrust the Blue Star to humans based on what she witnessed on Lunar.
-Having fallen in love with Lucia, Hiro is heartbroken by her departure.
-In the epilogue, Hiro and the group reunite to help Hiro go to the Blue Star to be reunited with Lucia.
-Hiro succeeds, and the two look towards a bright future for humanity.
+The group defeats Zophar, freeing Lucia and restoring peace.
+Lucia returns to the Blue Star, hoping to entrust it to humans based on her Lunar experience.
+Heartbroken by her departure, Hiro and the group later reunite to help him reach the Blue Star.
+Hiro succeeds, and he and Lucia look forward to a hopeful future for humanity.